WSGC Summer Undergraduate Research Program: Student Information

 - Responsible adherence to the schedule of work set up between student and research adviser

-- A written project abstract due at the end of the third week of the program
+- A written project abstract due at the end of the eighth week of the program

 - Semimonthly project updates